MyTooliT/ICOtronic/Documentation/API/auxiliary.rst

 .. code-block::

    from asyncio import run
-   from icotronic.can import Connection from icotronic.can.error import UnsupportedFeatureException from icotronic.measurement import SensorConfiguration
+   from icotronic.can import Connection, SensorConfiguration from icotronic.can.error import UnsupportedFeatureException

    async def set_sensor_configuration(identifier):
        async with Connection() as stu: